martin-svk/dot-files/README.md

-# Opiniated Ruby/Rails centric dotfiles.
+# Opinionated Ruby/Rails centric dot-files.

 Caution: This repository is changing constantly as my workflow is changing.
 Below I present the most interesting parts of my config files.
 Feel free to